ghga-de/hexkit/docs/arch_concepts/dlq.md

 While Hexkit makes it easy to both divert problematic events to a DLQ topic and reintroduce them once resolved, it does not provide a comprehensive toolbox for DLQ event resolution.
 The user is entirely responsible for monitoring and maintaining the DLQ topic and its events, although Hexkit does provide some facilitating classes.
 GHGA, for example, uses a dedicated DLQ Service.
 For consuming events from the DLQ, Hexkit provides the `DLQSubscriberProtocol`.
 This protocol extends the standard EventSubscriberProtocol with additional parameters for accessing the DLQ metadata.

+## Republishing and Re-consuming DLQ Events

+Events that are dealt with in the DLQ topic and destined to be republished should receive a fresh `event_id` to mark them as distinct from the original.
+Furthermore, events should not be republished to their original topic.
+Instead, they should be republished to a special retry topic with a name in the format `retry-<service_name>`.
+The service name should match the value configured for `KafkaConfig.service_name` and thus the value included in the DLQ supplementary header, `service`.
+For instance, if the service name is `abc`, then the reviewed event should be republished to a topic called `retry-abc`.
+The `abc` service will consume this event and the `KafkaEventSubscriber` class from Hexkit will automatically substitute `retry-abc` with the the value for `original_topic` before passing the event to the service's event subscriber translator.
+The result is that the reintroduction procedure is completely transparent to the service's event subscriber translator, and the event gets processed identically to every other event.

+Checklist:
+- Generate a new UUID4 for the `event_id` header
+- Preserve the `original_topic` header
+- Do not include the `service`, `exc_msg`, or `exc_class` headers
+- Republish the event to `retry-<service_name>`

 ## Configuration Parameters